ministryofjustice/itpolicycontent/content/confluence/enterprise/password-guidance.md

 ## Always\.\.\.

+- use a password that's at least 8 characters long
 - use a password that's strong enough for the information or system you are using.
 The system should force you to choose a strong password
 - use a password that has one or more of each of the following character types:
   -  upper case